senecajs/seneca-in-practice/problems/client/problem.md

 (...)
 ```

-When you have completed your program, you can run it in the test environment
+When you have completed your program, you can run it with:
-with:

     {bold}seneca-in-practice run program.js{/bold}